Collapse of Irrelevant Representations (CIR) Ensures Robust and Non-Disruptive LLM Unlearning: Experimental setup

-\paragraph{WMDP datasets} We compare the methods on a task of unlearning knowledge useful for bio-terrorism and cyber-warfare.
-We use the Weapons of Mass Destruction Proxy (WMDP) benchmark \citep{li_wmdp_2024}.
-We chose a high-quality subset of 144 biological and 203 cyber questions.\footnote{We randomly split these into development (20\%) and holdout (80\%) sets.
-All results shown are on the holdout set (112 bio and 165 cyber questions).} Similarly to \citet{deeb_unlearning_2024}, for each question we generated three simple sentences and use them all as the forget set.
-See Appendix~\ref{sec:datasets_comparison} for question filtering criteria and generation details.
+\paragraph{WMDP datasets} We evaluate unlearning methods on bio-terrorism and cyber-warfare knowledge using the Weapons of Mass Destruction Proxy (WMDP) benchmark \citep{li_wmdp_2024}.
+We selected a high-quality subset of 144 biological and 203 cyber questions.\footnote{We randomly split these into development (20\%) and holdout (80\%) sets.
+All results are reported on the holdout set (112 bio and 165 cyber questions).} Following \citet{deeb_unlearning_2024}, we generate three simple sentences per question and use them as the forget set.
+Filtering and generation details are in Appendix~\ref{sec:datasets_comparison}.
+As retain sets we use the FineFineWeb corpus \citep{finefineweb2024}: the \texttt{biology} subset for WMDP-Bio and the \texttt{computer\_science\_and\_technology} subset for WMDP-Cyber.